ABOUT THE DIABETIC COMPLICATIONS CONSORTIUM (DiaComp):

 Host: Aaron Pawlyk

 January 25th, 2018:

 Projected start date for Collaborative Pilot Project Funding

-The application is the standard PHS 398 form including face page, abstract, detailed budget, Biosketch (up to 4 pages), and research plan.
+The application is the standard PHS 398 form including face page, abstract, detailed budget, biosketches (up to 5 pages each), and research plan.
 The

 research plan (Sections A-C are limited to 7 pages) should include the following sections: